-You can order a copy of the Font Flowers book online.
+You can order a copy of the Font Flowers book.
+Fine art prints are also available.

-This project involved some FontLab python macros and Processing (ALPHA) with NanoXML and AWMartin's AIExport package.
+This project involved some FontLab python macros and Processing with NanoXML and AWMartin's AIExport package.
 The FontLab macros were made to batch export XML files containing the outline data of the fonts (although I later found that Letterror's RoboFab does something similar).
-A Processing sketch batch processes the xml files to produce the flowers as illustrator files.
+A Processing sketch batch processes the xml files to produce the flowers as vector files.
 NanoXML was used to parse the xml files, as explained by toxi here.
-AIExport was used to export illustrator files from Processing.
+AIExport was used to export vector files from Processing.